Congruence relations of GSpin Shimura varieties: GSpin Shimura varieties and its isocrystals

 such that the Hodge filtration

-is induced by the cocharacter that is $G(U_i)$ conjugate to $\mu^{KS}$. \end{itemize} Two such triples are equivalent if there exists a tensor preserving isomorphism between them commutting the two quasi-isogenies. \end{definition} We refer to \cite{HP} for the definition of the big crystalline site CRIS$(\text{Spec}(R)/W)$.
+is induced by the cocharacter that is $G(U_i)$ conjugate to $\mu^{KS}$. \end{itemize} Two such triples are equivalent if there exists a tensor preserving isomorphism between them commuting with the two quasi-isogenies. \end{definition}

+I refer to \cite{HP} for the definition of the big crystalline site CRIS$(\text{Spec}(R)/W)$.
 The above definition obviously works for any Hodge type Shimura varieties.
 One of their main results in \cite{HP} is that $RZ$ is representable by a locally formally finite type formal scheme.

-Let $K_p=\text{GSpin}(V)(\mathbb{Z}_p)$ and $K'_p=\text{GSp}(C(V),\psi)(\mathbb{Z}_p)$.
+Let $K_p=\text{GSpin}(V)(\mathbb{Z}_p)$ and $K_p'=\text{GSp}(C(V),\psi)(\mathbb{Z}_p)$.
 Also let $K^p\subset\text{GSpin}(V)(\mathbb{A}_f^p)$ and $K'^{p}=\text{GSp}(C(V),\psi)(\mathbb{A}_f^p)$ containing $K^p$.
-Then \eqref{Hembd} induces an embedding of integral models
+Then \ref{embd} induces an embedding of integral models

-This embedding of semi-global integral models determines a closed embedding \cite{HP}, proposition 3.2.11
+This embedding of semi-global integral models determines a closed embedding\cite{HP}, proposition 3.2.11

 This embedding provide the objects over $RZ$ one more structure, the polarization.
-Let $\lambda_0$ be the polarization defined by $\psi$ on the object $(X_0, (s_{\alpha,0}))$.
-Then the objects over in $RZ(R)$ for $R\in\text{ANilp}_W$ are:
+Let $\lambda_0$ be the polarization defined by $\psi$ on the object $(X_0,(s_{\alpha,0}))$.
+Then the objects over in $RZ(R)$ for $R\in\text{ANilp}_W$ are